V (Vanessa Hudgens album)

 V is the debut studio album by American singer Vanessa Hudgens, first released on September 26, 2006, via Hollywood Records.
 The album has been given mostly positive reviews.
 V debuted in the United States at twenty-four, selling 34,000 copies in its first week.
-The album has spawned two singles, lead "Come Back to Me" and follow-up "Say OK".
+The album has spawned two singles, lead "Come Back to Me" and follow-up "Say OK."
 In February 2007, the album was certified Gold by RIAA.
 As of April 2008, the album has sold 570,000 copies in the United States.
 Hudgens supported the album with serving as an opening act for The Cheetah Girls' The Party's Just Begun Tour and also on the High School Musical: The Concert tour.
 The album was voted as the seventh best album of 2007 by the readers of Billboard.

 Writing and development

 After participating in High School Musical, Hollywood Records made a proposal for Vanessa to start a solo music career.
-The album was produced June 1 to August 31, 2006, as the record company insisted that the album was to be recorded and produced quickly.
+The album was produced in two months as the record company insisted that the album was to be recorded and produced quickly.

 "I did it my way.
 My single "Come Back to Me" is kind of pop and R&B, but the rest of the album brings a bit of pop rock, electronic music, and some ballads.
 It is a mixture of everything," said Vanessa, who at first thought of making a purely dance album.

 Hudgens stated the title of the album stands for Vanessa, but also for variety, because the album is a mix of genres and styles.

+She also recorded three covers.
+"Whatever Will Be," which was originally released by Tammin Sursok the year before, "Afraid," which was initially recorded by Melissa Schuman and intended for her unreleased album Stereotyped, and "Let Go," which was originally sung by Raffish and intended for Britney Spears' fourth album In the Zone.